 - We are bullied and attacked.

 These are the sort of situations, where we might ask ourselves: How could God let this happen?
-Now, nobody knows God’s plan and why He let’s bad things happen.
+Now, nobody knows God’s plan and why He lets bad things happen.
 We do not have to know His reasons given that we could most likely not understand His train of thought anyway.

 What we need to know is that God is good and works on our behalf.
 If we trust Him, the pain will pass eventually and will be used to generate something good.
 I call these events faith builders.
 They are learning experiences and God’s teaching moments.
 King David spent years being persecuted and living in caves before God trusted him with the challenges of being king.

 Challenging times are also faith testers.
 They show exactly where we stand in our faith.
 Remember the parable of the bags of gold where the master gives each servant according to his ability.
-Being tested tells us that we belong to God.
+When we are tested, it tells us that we belong to God.
 It also shows us whether we can stand the heat when in the devil’s kitchen.
 How much can we take until we fall apart?
 God will never give us more than we can bear.
 But He will test our limits.
 Whoever had the chance to be in the lion’s den, knows that the attacks stop once we are on our knees.
 God does not want to kill us, but He wants to know where we stand and build us up.
 Once the situation has passed, we will always remember the faithfulness of God.

 Of course, we can react to the pressure by renouncing God.
 It is the worst outcome for us.
 When we fall away, God knows that He cannot entrust us with anything.
 It might also show Him that we do not love Him enough yet and that we first need to get the love of evil out of our system.
 However, if we have ever accepted Him, we can be sure, that He will come and bring us back into His kingdom at some time.